openshift-labs/learn-katacoda/ai-machine-learning/thoth-s2i-advise/parameter.md

 Thamos Host is currently set to `api.moc.thoth-station.ninja`, which is our public facing api.
 And `THAMOS_ADVISE` set to 1, that uses the stack recommended, this would allow us to use to Thoth recommended build in the s2i build process.
+For this tutorial we are going to focus on `THAMOS_ADVISE`, hence provenance check is set to 0.

 Here are some config option's that you could configure, which